XK9274/pico-8-wrapper-miyoo/README.md

 - Added "integer_scaled" bezel directory, added "standard" bezel directory.
 - Removed "def_" version of bezels logic.
 - Redraw mouse icon if overlay is changed while in mouse mode
+- Only draw alpha when required (for bezels, mouse icon)

 ### v0.7.2
 - Fix repeating input when swapping to mouse.